anthonyvalera/gridbase/README.md

 The standard padding (gutter) between columns is 15px.
 This gives each row -15px margin to the left and right side.

 ## Directions ##
 Add the minified version to the top of your css file or include the partial _grid.scss in your scss files.
-I would not recommend adding this like an external css file.
+I wouldn't recommend adding this like an external css file, but your choice.

 #### Notes ####
 Feel free to add/contribute.
 It's something I've used locally and created for small projects.